 Tina Marie Tyler

 Tina Marie Tyler, founder and executive director of the Hip Hop Institute 4 Peace, is a visionary leader in the intersection of hip-hop culture, social justice, and community empowerment.
-With over two decades of experience in community organizing, cultural advocacy, and youth development, Tina has dedicated her career to amplifying the voices of marginalized communities and leveraging culture as a tool for social change.
+With over two decades of experience in community organizing, cultural advocacy, and youth development, Ms. Tyler has dedicated her career to amplifying the voices of marginalized communities and leveraging culture as a tool for social change.

 Ready to Join the Movement?